 The custom of affixing locks on tower fences’ or on trees has originated from the local tourist who used to see the event in Tokyo Tower.
-This also has been more popular by two celebrities, singer Alex and model Sinae.
-These two TV stars were seen dating each other in the MBC reality program “We’ve Got Married” and after that, on June 15 this place was chosen as reunion venue for the celebrities which took public attention greatly.
+This also has been more popular by celebrity, singer Alex.
+These two TV stars were seen together in the MBC reality program “We’ve Got Married” and after that, on June 15 this place was chosen as a reunion venue for the celebrities which took public attention greatly.

 Ponte Milvio, Rome

 Ponte Milvio Bridge is situated over the third largest river in Italy naming the Tiber.
 The bridge is also known as Milvian Bridge and this was a very important bridge from the beginning in terms of economic issues in the era of the Roman Empire.